digbmc/germantown-y/docs/metadata-docs.md

 ```
 Just like germantown-y-metadata.csv, the first line indicates the order and corresponding field values are put in.

-config-browse.csv is used in these tutuorials:
+config-browse.csv is used in these tutorials:
   - [How to Add a Sort Category](#how-to-add-a-sort-category)
   - [Making a Field Searchable](#making-a-field-searchable)
   - [Rearranging the Order of the Elements in the Preview](#rearranging-the-order-of-the-elements-in-the-preview)